lizmat/raku-all-modules/github/p6-pdf/PDF-API6/README.md

 Some PDF::API2 features that are not yet available in PDF::API6

-- Fonts.
-PDF::API6 currently only handles the standard 14 core fonts.
-No yet supported:

-    - `psfont' - for loading postscript fonts
-    - `ttfont` - for loading true type fonts
-    - `synfont` - for creating synthetic fonts
-    - `bdfont` - for creating BDF fonts
-    - `unifont` - for Unicode fonts

 - Images.
 PDF::API6 supports PNG, JPEG and GIF images

     - currently not supported are: TIFF, PNM and GIF images.